-As of 2022, there are more than 1 billion malware programs in circulation globally, with around 560,000 bits of malware detected every single day.
+As of 2023, there are more than 1 billion malware programs in circulation globally, with around 560,000 bits of malware detected every single day.
 While viruses remain a consistent and unyielding threat, there are ways to combat them and protect your system from online attacks.
-But before we get into that, we need to know the symptoms.
+But before we get into that, we need to know the symptoms of an infected device.

-If you’re wondering, “do I have viruses on my computer” here are the ten tell-tale ways to help you find out once and for all.
+If you’re wondering, “do I have viruses on my computer?” here are the ten tell-tale signs to help you find out once and for all.

-- Screen pop-ups: including endless spam, error messages, unsolicited, unwanted ads, and redirects to weird webpages;
+- Screen pop-ups: including endless spam, error messages, unsolicited, unwanted ads, and redirects to weird websites;

 - Disappearing files: files get randomly damaged, deleted, and/or encrypted;